 We speak of 'the oak tree', but there are, in fact, two native British species, several more European ones, and a world total of about 500, many of which are tropical.
-All are included in the genus Quercus, whose common characteristic is the curious and easily recognisable fruit which we call the acorn.
-Two of those mentioned below are native British trees, two have been introduced into the country, and the fifth, the Cork Oac, is a European tree of great economic importance.
+All are included in the genus Quercus, whose common characteristic is the curious and easily recognizable fruit which we call the acorn.
+Two of those mentioned below are native British trees, two have been introduced into the country, and the fifth, the Cork Oak, is a European tree of great economic importance.

-Pedunulate Oak (Quercus robur)This is the dominant species over most of Britian.
+Pedunulate Oak (Quercus robur)This is the dominant species over most of Britain.
 It is distinguished from the Sessile Oak by the fact that the leaf-stalks are short, while the stalks on which the acorns are borne are long, and the acorn itself is rounded at the end.
 The specific name, robur, is Latin for strength.

 Sessile or Durmast Oak (Quercus petaea)In the Sessile Oak the acorns are 'sessile' – that is, they 'sit' on the stems which bear them, instead of each acorn having a stalk of its own, in addition, they are tapering and pointed in shape.
 The leaves, on the contrary, have longer stalks than those of the Pedunculate Oak.

 It is easy to identify these two trees in summer or winter, as the leaves are present in summer and it is easy to find acorns in winter.
-The Sessile Oak is dominant in Wales, but occurs here and there throughout Britian.
+The Sessile Oak is dominant in Wales, but occurs here and there throughout Britain.

 Cork oak (Quercus suber)This is another evergreen species, which grows in southern Europe, especially in Spain and Portugal, but also in Italy and in Morocco.
 The very thick bark is stripped from the living tree and cut up to yield the cork which is sold commercially.